0%

 Not Understanding Collateral

 Know the basics of the collateral being used to secure the loan.
 If the land is undeveloped, it may not provide immediate cash flow if you need to sell it.
 Properties like commercial buildings, multi-unit apartments, and single-family homes are suitable investments because they offer a quick return in terms of cash flow.
-Make sure you are comfortable managing these types of property, though.
 A single-family home is much easier to manage than a multi-family property.

 Construction Loans or Using Funds for Land Development